Sioux City Community School District Students Honored at the 2020 World Food Prize Iowa Youth Institute

-[vc_gallery type=”image_grid” images=”305913,305914,305916″]On April 29, the eighth annual World Food Prize Iowa Youth Institute brought together 304 students from 130 high schools at Iowa State University to explore critical global food security issues and discover academic and career paths in STEM fields.
+During the spring, the ninth annual World Food Prize Iowa Youth Institute held a virtual event to connect hundreds of Iowa high school students from across the state to explore critical global food security issues and discover academic and career paths in STEM fields.

 Students from the Sioux City Community School District included:

 - Destiny Adams, East High

 - Colin Houts, West High